A time-like window into tensionless worldsheets: Discussions

 \subsection{Summary of results}

-The implications of the so-called time-like entanglement within string worldsheet theory remain unexplored.
-In this work, we addressed the crucial question of the fate of a string propagating in a Kasner background spacetime, with a focus on the Carrollian limit that emerges in the intriguing tensionless regime of this time-evolving, non-inertial worldsheet system.
-Notably, previous studies \cite{Socolovsky:2013rga,Olson:2010jy,Higuchi:2017gcd,Quach:2021vzo} indicate that conventional (R-L) entanglement has a directly analogous interpretation in time-like (F-P) entanglement.
-This observation motivated us to develop a framework for Kasner worldsheet theory by mirroring the well-established analysis of an accelerated Rindler worldsheet \cite{Bagchi:2020ats,Bagchi:2021ban}.
+The implications of time-like entanglement within string worldsheet theory remain largely unexplored.
+In this work, we addressed the crucial question of how a string propagating in a Milne background evolves, with a particular focus on the emergence of a Carrollian limit in the tensionless regime of this time-evolving, non-inertial worldsheet system.
+Previous studies \cite{Socolovsky:2013rga,Olson:2010jy,Higuchi:2017gcd,Quach:2021vzo} indicate that conventional (R-L) entanglement has a direct counterpart in time-like (F-P) entanglement.
+This motivated us to develop a Milne worldsheet framework in parallel with the well-established framework of accelerated Rindler worldsheets \cite{Bagchi:2020ats,Bagchi:2021ban}.`

-In \cref{wkb}, we began with the standard setup of a tensile, closed string worldsheet $X^\mu(\tau,\sigma)$ propagating in $D$-dimensional Minkowski background target spacetime.
-From this perspective, we constructed a new target spacetime covering the F-P regions by employing the typical transformations \eqref{ES2}, modulated by the Kasner parameter $a$.
-This led to a reparametrization \eqref{CP1} of the worldsheet coordinates $\left(\tau,\sigma\right)$ into $\left(\xi(\tau,\sigma),\eta(\tau,\sigma)\right)$, culminating in the formulation of the Kasner worldsheet $\bar{X}^\mu(\xi,\eta)$ with novel properties, including folding points and revised periodicity.
+Beginning with the standard setup of a tensile closed-string worldsheet $X^\mu(\tau,\sigma)$ propagating in a $D$-dimensional Minkowski background, we constructed a new target spacetime covering the F-P regions using the transformations \eqref{ES2}, modulated by the Milne parameter $a$.
+This led to a reparametrization \eqref{CP1} of the worldsheet coordinates $(\tau,\sigma)$ into $(\xi(\tau,\sigma),\eta(\tau,\sigma))$, culminating in the formulation of the Milne worldsheet $\bar{X}^\mu(\xi,\eta)$ with novel features such as folding points and revised periodicity.

-We found that the folding points, located at $c\tau = \pm \sigma$, arise due to the non-inertial nature of the Kasner worldsheet, governed by the scaled time-evolution parameter $a$.
-At these points, the induced metric degenerates, and the Kasner worldsheet reaches the infinite time-evolution limit ${a\over c} \to \infty$, corresponding to horizons on the Kasner worldsheet.
+We found that the folding points, located at $c\tau = \pm \sigma$, emerge due to the non-inertial nature of the Milne worldsheet, controlled by the characteristic time-evolution parameter $a$.
+At these points, the induced metric degenerates, and the Milne worldsheet reaches the infinite time-evolution limit ${a\over c} \to \infty$, corresponding to its null horizons.
 Originally, the periodicity of the worldsheet diverges.
-However, through a systematic regularization procedure, we derived a new form of periodicity \eqref{CP8} and related mappings \eqref{CP9}, which we utilized throughout this work.
-The regularization parameter was carefully tuned to overlap with the infinite time-evolution limit of the Kasner worldsheet horizons.
+However, through a systematic regularization procedure, we derived a new form of periodicity \eqref{CP8} and related mappings \eqref{CP9}, which remained consistent throughout our analysis.
+The regularization parameter was carefully tuned to coincide with the infinite time-evolution limit of the Milne worldsheet horizons.